 Central to our approach to sustainable building are our five environmental goals: energy efficiency, water efficiency, indoor air quality, sustainable materials, and limiting waste.

 Improving energy efficiency in your home is a powerful way to reduce energy consumption and the associated emissions and make a positive contribution towards protecting and preserving our natural environment for future generations.
-Here’s how we make your Ecoliv home more energy efficient.
+Here’s how we can create your dream home while still considering the impact on the environment.

 Central to Ecoliv’s resource-efficient and sustainable ethos is our commitment to passive solar design.
 Carefully considering the orientation of the home on your block to leverage passive solar design principles and taking advantage of natural sunlight and shade can make an enormous difference to artificial energy consumption.

-Passive solar design considers orientation, shading, insulation, glazing, and sealing to work with the climate, not against it, and maintain a comfortable temperature in the home year round without the need for expensive heating and cooling.
+Passive designs consider orientation, shading, insulation, glazing, and sealing to work with the climate, not against it.
+Forget sweltering in summer, Ecoliv homes maintain a comfortable temperature year-round without the need for expensive heating and cooling.

 Did you know that in just 60 minutes, earth receives enough sunlight to power us for an entire year?
 One of the best ways to harness this natural energy is through solar electricity. to: